XinyueZ/NavigatorDemo/README.md

 > Offline is available.

 - Support showing menu if offline.
-1. Show nothing if the App has never be online.
+1. Show nothing if the App has never been online.
 2. Show last loaded menu if the App was once online and now is offline.